deaktator/deaktator.github.io/_posts/2016-02-16-optimally-efficient-online-estimate-of-matched-entities-with-successes.md

   p_{ad} p_{bd} - p_{bc} p_{bd}
 $$

-This calculation, while accurate is requires exponential runtime and it requires an understanding of the topology of graph as well to determine the coefficients.
+This calculation, while accurate requires exponential runtime and it also requires an understanding of the topology of graph to determine the coefficients.

 ## A Better Way